Amaodemao/Amaodemao/README.md

-### Hi and welcome!
+### Hi and Welcome to my cattery!

-This is Amaodemao，aka.
-Amao or 阿猫的猫.
+I'm Haonan Bai, an undergraduate student majoring in AI at the Chinese University of Hong Kong.

-I'm a student from CUHK and I major in artificial inteligence.
+You can call me Ben Bai, or, Amao（阿猫）.

 <!--
 **Amaodemao/Amaodemao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.